-"If North Korea goes ahead with another nuclear test as it has publicly warned, it will be a game changer," Yun Byung-se said.'New form'
+"If North Korea goes ahead with another nuclear test as it has publicly warned, it will be a game changer," Yun Byung-se said.

 North Korea's most recent test was in February 2013 - an incident that triggered several months of severe tension on the Korean peninsula.

 It also carried out tests in 2006 and 2009.

 All of the tests - which were signposted well in advance - resulted in the imposition of UN sanctions on Pyongyang.

 UN Security Council resolution 1718, passed in October 2006 after the first nuclear test, bans North Korea from nuclear and missile tests.

 South Korea's Joint Chiefs of Staff on Monday set up a special task force to monitor the situation, the spokesman said.